-Getting going was great we were ahead of the 3 hour pacers (who were some of the fastest walkers I’ve encountered).
+Getting going was great we were ahead of the 3-hour pacers (who were some of the fastest walkers I’ve encountered).
 As the morning went on and the day started to warm the humidity started to thicken.
 My breathing was definitely impaired and I started to slow.
-Ugh I was so mad when I lost sight of the pacers.
-I know this all stems from a really severe respiratory infection I had a bit over a year ago and it flares up when its hot and humid.
+Ugh, I was so mad when I lost sight of the pacers.
+I know this all stems from a really severe respiratory infection I had a bit over a year ago and it flares up when it’s hot and humid.
 I had better fuel for along the run but knew I’d get hungry – around mile 8 I was super hungry.
 There were two good hills on this race and everyone I saw but the elite runners on the returning side were walking it.
-Early in the race we entered some great shady areas the roads were lined with huge trees and provided great cover.
+Early in the race, we entered some great shady areas the roads were lined with huge trees and provided great cover.
 Finally some relief!
-Unfortunately this was pretty much the only fully shaded areas not he run.
+Unfortunately, this was pretty much the only fully shaded areas on the run.
 The rest of the race was very sunny.

 Things I have taken away from this race, I need a bigger breakfast, maybe more solid food for the full, heat is still an issue for me and I have some more strength training in my future.

-Still improving – another half under out belts!
+Still improving – another half under our belts!
 Here’s to the Start of September!